merrickqiu/cse15l-lab-reports/lab-report-1-week-4.md

 ![Output 3](lab4-output3.png)

 The file is a single empty link.
-The symptom was an out-of-bounds error
+The symptom was an out-of-bounds error.
 The bug was that the code checked if there was an exclamation point before the brackets, but sometimes the link was at the very beginning of the file.
 The link at the beginning led the program to try to index -1 because of the bug, and the symptom was java displaying an out of bounds error.